This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Clickย hereย for more about this policy.

 - 1/2 cup low fat cottage cheese

-- 1 cup Gluten Free Rolled Oats
+- 1 cup Gluten Free Rolled Oats, or regular oats

-- 1/3 cup unsweetened cocoa powder or Dutch
+- 1/3 cup unsweetened cocoa powder, or Dutch

-- 2 tbsp coconut sugar
+- 2 tablespoons coconut sugar, or sugar of choice

 Instructions